prtkgpt/questdb.io/docs/concept/designated-timestamp.md

 ## Examples

 Representation of `designated timestamp` as a special column alongside other existing timestamp columns.
-Note that
+Note that:

 - the `designated timestamp` column only allows ordered timestamps
-- any other `timestamp` column tolerates out of order timestamps
+- any other `timestamp` column tolerates out-of-order timestamps

 ![Comparison between a designated timestamp and a "normal" timestamp](/img/docs/concepts/designatedTimestamp.jpg)

-Attempts to insert `out of order` timestamps will be rejected:
+Attempts to insert `out-of-order` timestamps will be rejected:

 ![Diagram of an out of order insertion being rejected](/img/docs/concepts/timestampReject.jpg)